The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Example: Hopf manifolds

 \subsection{Flat Cartan connections and basins of attraction}

 We understand very little about the moduli space of nonparabolic geometries on Hopf manifolds, but for many nonparabolic geometries we can relate the moduli problem to a problem in dynamics.
-A primary Hopf manifold $M_f$ has fundamental group

-A developing pair $\pr{h,\delta}$ on a Hopf manifold has holonomy morphism $h$ determined completely by the element $h(f)$, called the \emph{holonomy generator}.

-\begin{example} We can generalize the concept of Hopf manifold as follows.
-Suppose that $\pr{G,X}$ is a complex homogeneous space.
-Pick an element $o \in X$ and suppose that you can find an element $g \in G$ so that $g$ fixes $o$ and is strictly contracting near $o$.
-Let $X_o$ be the basin of attraction of $g$ toward $o$ and let $M_g = \pr{X_o - o}/g$; call $M_g$ a \emph{$\pr{G,X}$-Hopf manifold}, and equip $M_g$ with the obvious flat $\pr{G,X}$-geometry.
-Clearly $M_g$ is a Hopf manifold in the usual sense just when $X_o$ is biholomorphic to $\C{n}$. \end{example}